davisssamuel/bincrypt/README.md

 I added a `-v` flag to print a verbose output of what the program was writing to the output file.
 This meant I had to use part of my old ASCII-based algorithm to print to the console during encryption.

-This algorithm iterates in reverse over a 32 length integer array:
+This algorithm iterates in reverse over a 32-length integer array:

 ```c
 int binary_num[32];